Issue 35 - 29th January 2023

 - It is preferable that Teams help each other out by lending players to make a game of it.

-- In reduced numbers games Playing Time can be reduced by 5 minutes per half, by agreement.
+- Playing Time can be reduced by up to 15 minutes per half (resulting in 40 minutes total playing time); by mutual agreement.

-- Teams should have a copy of these MatchDay Regulations to hand at all times to enable them to clarify issues with the Referee; only prior to the start of the game and not whilst play it taking place.
+- Teams should have a copy of these MatchDay Regulations to hand at all times to enable them to clarify issues with the Referee.

 - Sin Binned Players will stand out of the field of play in the vicinity of the half way line at a place readily identifiable to the Referee.
 The Player must be under the control of his Manager or Coach should not be isolated and should be given warm clothing to wear whilst serving the temporary suspension.